shawnmckinney/py-fortress/README.md

  ![RBAC Core](images/RbacCore.png "RBAC0 - The 'Core'")

-The RBAC functional specification (contained within the above link) describes administrative operations for the creation and maintenance of RBAC element sets and relations; administrative review functions for performing administrative queries; and system functions for creating and managing RBAC attributes on user sessions and making access control decisions.
+The RBAC functional specification describes operations for the creation and maintenance of RBAC element sets and relations; review functions for performing queries; and system functions for creating and managing sessions, and making access control decisions.

 ### About the APIs
-Links to the Python RBAC modules containing inline docs describing their use.
+Links to the Python RBAC modules:
  * [access_mgr](impl/access_mgr.py): performs runtime access control operations
  * [admin_mgr](impl/admin_mgr.py): performs administrative functions that provision entities into their backend datastore
  * [review_mgr](impl/review_mgr.py): administrative review functions on the RBAC entities.

+ *The API docs are contained within the above links.*

 ### More on RBAC
  * [Intro to RBAC](http://directory.apache.org/fortress/user-guide/1-intro-rbac.html)
  * [The Seven Steps of Role Engineering](https://iamfortress.net/2015/03/05/the-seven-steps-of-role-engineering/)

 ### Related Projects
+py-fortress is compatible with Apache Fortress by using the exact same data format.
  * [Apache Fortress](http://directory.apache.org/fortress)
 ___________________________________________________________________________________
 ## SECTION 2.
 Prerequisites